 If you’re planning a trip to Nazaré, these are several of the best ways to spend your time.

-Relax on One of the Best Beaches in Portugal
+Relax on One of Portugal's Best Beaches

 Nazaré’s crescent-shaped main beach (Praia da Nazaré) has been voted one of the best in the country, and the pristine golden sand attracts many Portuguese and international visitors in summer.
 Protected from the Atlantic winds by a 300+ foot high headland, the area directly in front of the old town is a calm, sheltered spot to sunbathe and relax.